treweathers/Java_Developer/Course_1.2.md

     System.out.println(spaceshipCrew); // Outputs {Captain=35, Engineer=28}

 ### 3. Accessing Elements in HashMaps
-Accessing a HashMap involves using the get(key) method with a unique key.
-This method returns the value for the specified key or null if there is no value stored for this key.
-For cases when you need some other default value rather than null, you can use getOrDefault(key, default) that returns a default value if the key doesn't exist.
+Accessing a `HashMap` involves using the `get(key)` method with a unique key.
+This method returns the value for the specified key or` null` if there is no value stored for this key.
+For cases when you need some other default value rather than `null`, you can use `getOrDefault(key, default)` that returns a `default` value if the key doesn't exist.

 Let's see how we can retrieve the engineer's age: